 WGFD Instream Flow Information

 In 1986, the State of Wyoming enacted legislation defining "instream flow" as a beneficial use of water and stipulated how instream flow water rights would be filed, evaluated, granted or denied, and ultimately regulated (Wyoming Statutes at Section 41-3-1001 to 1014).
 The law allows for instream flow water rights to be filed and granted on unappropriated water originating as natural flow or from storage in existing or new reservoirs.
 For natural flow sources, the flow amount is defined as the minimum needed to "maintain or improve existing fisheries".
 The language relating to stored water is slightly different, defining the minimum needed to "establish or maintain new or existing fisheries".
 Instream flow is generally considered a nonconsumptive beneficial use.

-The WGFD first selects the stream segment on which to file for a right.
+The Wyoming Game and Fish Department (WGFD) first selects the stream segment on which to file for a right.
 This is done using biological reports, knowledge of the fisheries, and stream flow models, along with determination of how much flow will be required.
 The WWDC then applies for the appropriation.
 The WWDC must also conduct a hydrologic study to determine whether the instream flow can be provided from the unappropriated natural flow of the stream or whether storage water from an existing or new reservoir will be needed for part or all of the instream use.
 The WWDC study is then supplied to the State Engineer for his consideration.

 After receiving reports from the WGFD and WWDC, the State Engineer may conduct his own evaluation of the proposed appropriations for instream use.
 Before granting or denying a permit for instream flow in the specified stream segment, the State Engineer must conduct a public hearing and consider all available reports and information.
 In the past, public involvement has ranged from very little